nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Outcome:
 1. The *Status Box* will show a success message.
-2. The appointment appears in the appointment list.
+2. The appointment appears in the *Appointment List*.

 #### Deleting an appointment : `deleteAppt`